 In accordance with the E-Government Act of 2002 and policies set forth by the Judicial Conference of the United States (which governs the administration of the U.S. Courts), the Court strives to provide public Internet access to case related documents to the same extent that those documents are available at the courthouse, with some limitations.
 Remote electronic access to the CM/ECF system for viewing purposes is limited to subscribers to the Public Access to Court Electronic Records (PACER) system.
-The Judicial Conference of the United States requires that a user fee must be charged for remotely accessing certain detailed case information, such as filed documents, e.g. parties legally required to receive service or to whom service is directed by the filer in the context of service under the Federal Rules of Civil Procedure.
+The Judicial Conference of the United States requires that a user fee must be charged for remotely accessing certain detailed case information, such as filed documents and docket reports.
+The access fee does not apply to official recipients of electronic documents, e.g. parties legally required to receive service or to whom service is directed by the filer in the context of service under the Federal Rules of Civil Procedure.
 Official recipients will receive the initial electronic copy of a document free to download as they see fit, but if they remotely access the document again, they will be charged.